baijum/selenium-python/source/getting-started.rst

   elem = driver.find_element_by_name("q")

 Next we are sending keys, this is similar to entering keys using your keyboard.
-Special keys can be send using `Keys` class imported from `selenium.webdriver.common.keys`.
+Special keys can be sent using `Keys` class imported from `selenium.webdriver.common.keys`.
 To be safe, we'll first clear any prepopulated text in the input field (e.g. "Search") so it doesn't affect our search results::